 - You will need to file a Leave/Irregular Workweek Form with Human Resources in advance of the start of the leave.
 Please ensure that this form reaches HR well in advance of the deadline for monthly pay.

-- You may assist the employee/faculty member to consider if there are others in the department who should be notified of the intended leave.
+- You may encourage the employee/faculty member to consider if there are others in the department who should be notified of the intended leave.
 This could include:

 - Direct supervisor

 - A number of employees have more than one position at Western.
 An individual must be on leave from all employment positions, otherwise a Record of Employment cannot be filed and the individual will not be able to receive EI.

 - A paid pregnancy leave commencing on or after December 3, 2017 may begin as early as twelve weeks before the baby’s due date.
 An unpaid pregnancy leave may begin as early as 17 weeks before the baby's due date.